 Photo: Frank Miller, Copyright © 2015

-Ms. Reinkemeyer has enjoyed recent commissions from: Post-Haste Reed Duo, Idit Shner, In Mulieribus, Lacroute Arts Series at Linfield College, Rodney Dorsey for the University of Oregon Wind Ensemble and University Singers, Albany (NY) Symphony Orchestra, H. Robert Reynolds and The Detroit Chamber Winds & Strings, Jeffrey Heisler for the Primary Colors Trio, Miller Asbill and the Texas Tech University Concert Band, The Wild Swan Theater, Iowa Music Teachers’ Association, and many performers and visual artists.
-Upcoming projects include a new work for Louisiana Philharmonic as part of the League of American Orchestras’ 2017 Women Composers Commissions program, which is administered by American Composers Orchestra and supported by the Virginia B. Toulmin Foundation.
+Ms. Reinkemeyer has enjoyed recent commissions from: League of American Orchestras and Louisiana Philharmonic Orchestra with generous support from the Virginia B. Toulmin Foundation, Post-Haste Reed Duo, Idit Shner, In Mulieribus, Lacroute Arts Series at Linfield College, Rodney Dorsey for the University of Oregon Wind Ensemble and University Singers, Albany (NY) Symphony Orchestra, H. Robert Reynolds and The Detroit Chamber Winds & Strings, Jeffrey Heisler for the Primary Colors Trio, Miller Asbill and the Texas Tech University Concert Band, The Wild Swan Theater, Iowa Music Teachers’ Association, and many performers and visual artists.
+Upcoming projects include new works for: a wind band consortium commission led by Brant Stai and the Sherwood High School Bands, Fear No Music, and flutist Abigail Sperling with generous support of the Oregon Arts Council.